thabnir/CookCheap/README.md

 **What's next for CookCheap**

-The next steps could be to implement a dish recommendation system.
+- [ ] Implement a dish recommendation system.